More than This (Roxy Music song)

 "More than This" is a song by the English rock band Roxy Music.
 It was released in March 1982 as the first single from their eighth and final studio album, Avalon (1982).
 "More than This" was the group's last top-10 UK hit, peaking at No. 6 on the UK Singles Chart, and also charted in the United States, reaching No. 58 on the Billboard Rock Top Tracks chart.

 "More than This" has become one of Roxy Music's most popular tracks.
-American alternative rock band 10,000 Maniacs released a cover version in 1997 that peaked at No. 25, and British singer Emmie released a cover that reached No. 5 in the UK in January 1999.
+American alternative rock band 10,000 Maniacs released a cover version in 1997 that peaked at No. 25 in the US, and British singer Emmie released a cover that reached No. 5 in the UK in January 1999.
 The cover of the single's release is the painting Veronica Veronese, by Dante Gabriel Rossetti, which was completed in 1872 with Alexa Wilding as the model.

 Composition

 The song was written by lead vocalist Bryan Ferry, who has stated in interviews that he began writing the songs for Avalon while on the western coast of Ireland, which he believes contributed to the dark melancholy of the album.
-"More than This" is somewhat unusual for a pop song in that Ferry's lead vocals end at 2:45 minutes, leaving the last 1:45 minutes as a synthesizer-driven instrumental outro.
+"More than This" is somewhat unusual for a pop song in that Ferry's lead vocals end 1 minute and 45 seconds before the song does, leaving the remainder as a synthesizer-driven instrumental outro.